rmarable/Ec2InstanceMaker/README.md

   * Optional construction of "golden images" with encrypted root EBS volumes.
   * Incorporation into existing DevOps CI/CD piplines.

+* Spawning EC2 instances from a Docker container.

 * Multiple instances with identical configurations built at the same time a.k.a. "instance families."

 * Command line designation of dev, test, stage, and prod operating levels.